TimIsbarn/mrab-regex/README.rst

 The ``BESTMATCH`` flag makes fuzzy matching search for the best match instead of the next match.

 The ``CODE`` flag allows evaluation of embedded code during parsing.
 It also acts as a global flag for execution of code during matching.
+Setting this flag is forbidden if it was used as a scoped flag.

 The ``NO_CODE`` flag ignores all embedded code after parsing, this does not prevent evaluating code during parsing.
+Unsetting this flag is forbidden if it was used as a scoped flag.

 The ``HALT_TIMER`` flag ignores the time spent executing embedded code for measuring the timeout.